stacks-network/stacks-core/sip/sip-001-burn-election.md

 # Fork Selection

 Fork selection in the Stacks blockchain requires a metric to determine which chain, between two candidates, is the "best" chain.
-Using tunable proofs as the security method for the blockchain implies a direct metric:  the total sum of the proof scores in the election blocks for a candidate chain.
-In particular, **the Stacks blockchain measures a fork's quality by the total amount of _blocks_ which _confirms_ block _N_** (as opposed to the amount of burns and work required for the _election_ of block _N_).
+For Stacks, **the fork with the most blocks is the best fork.**  That is, the Stacks blockchain measures the quality of block _N_'s fork by the total amount of _blocks_ which _confirm_ block _N_.

-This fork choice rule means that the best fork is the _longest valid_ fork.
-This fork has the most valid blocks available of all forks, and over time will have the highest cumulative tunable proof score of all forks (but is not guaranteed to be the chain with the highest cumulative score at all times).

 Using chain length as the fork choice rule makes it time-consuming for alternative forks to overtake the "canonical" fork, no matter how much capacity they have to submit tunable proofs.
-In order to carry out a deep fork, the majority coalition of participants needs to spend at least as many epochs working on the new fork as they did on the old fork.
+In order to carry out a deep fork of _K_ blocks, the majority coalition of participants needs to spend at least _K_ epochs working on the new fork.
 We consider this acceptable because it also has the effect of keeping the chain history relatively stable, and makes it so every participant can observe (and prepare for) any upcoming forks that would overtake the canonical history.
-However, a minority coalition of dishonest leaders can cause short-lived reorgs by continuously building forks (i.e. in order to selfishly mine), driving up the confirmation time for transactions in the honest fork.
+However, a minority coalition of dishonest leaders can create short-lived forks by continuously building forks (i.e. in order to selfishly mine), driving up the confirmation time for transactions in the honest fork.

-An alternative fork-selection rule was considered whereby the chain with the highest cumulative tunable proof score would have been the "best" chain, no matter how long it was.
-This idea was ultimately
-rejected because it would mean that a single rich leader could invalidate a large number of blocks with a single massive tunable proof.
-This is not only an unacceptable risk to tunable proof blockchains that are just getting off the ground, but also does not reward liveness as well -- i.e. users want the chain history to be relatively stable and to usually make forward progress.
+This fork choice rule implies a time-based transaction security measurement.
+A transaction _K_ blocks in the past will take at least _K_ epochs to reverse.
+The expected cost of doing so can be calculated given the total amount of burned tokens and work put into producing blocks, and the expected fraction of the totals controlled by the attacker.
+Note that the attacker is only guaranteed to reverse a transaction _K_ blocks back if they consistently control over 50% of the total tunable proof score.

 # Migration to a native proof-of-work chain